dearing/go-cross-compile/README.md

 Tips:
   - 'go tool dist list' will show the valid GOOS and GOARCH values
-  - zipFile will contain on the binary at the root of the tree
+  - the zipFile will contain the binary at the root of the tree
-  - the hash files are in the format of the *nix hash utilities
+  - the hash sum text file are compatible with the gnu hash utility suite
   - the argument --version will emit debug metadata of the tool itself

 Options: